Click here for the full organisers statement of attendance

 Overview

-DataCentres Ireland was heralded as a success by Exhibitors, Visitors and Speakers alike.
+DataCentres Ireland was again heralded as a success by Exhibitors, Visitors and Speakers alike, as it delivered more attendees, more content and more delegates than ever before.

-This was the largest visitor and total attendance in the 13yr history of DataCentres Ireland, delivering just under 2000 attendees across the two days of the event.
+This was the largest visitor and total attendance in the 13yr history of DataCentres Ireland, delivering over 2000 attendees across the two days of the event.

-The number of individual stands grew, by 54% from 78 to 120 and the total area of the show increased by 62% as exhibitors invested more into the size and look of their stands.
+The number of individual stands fell slightly from 120 to 107, however the total area of the show increased by 30% as exhibitors invested more into the size and look of their stands.

 DataCentres Ireland provided a safe, secure, clean, and structured environment, where they were able to network with colleagues, see the latest in products, services, technology, and equipment and listen to industry leaders and experts discussing the latest, issues, approaches and ideas affecting Data Centres and Critical Environments.